Civ 6 best Pantheon list – introduction

 Goddess of festival

 Plus one culture from Plantations.
-Most maps and lots of games have enough plantations where this is at least worth considering and taking.
+Most maps and games have enough plantations where this is at least worth considering and taking.
 Plantations are something you actively want to try and put down.
 It’s giving very valuable culture.
-It’s getting an A-, it’s a good pick.
+It’s getting an A-.
+It’s a good pick.

 God of the Forge